-Continue reading to learn more about both the hormonal, and other, causes of uterine fibroids.
+Continue reading to learn more about both hormonal and other causes of uterine fibroids.

 Hormones are chemical messengers that control every organ in the body.
 In particular, the hormones estrogen and progesterone are in charge of making menstrual cycles and reproduction possible.
 These hormones influence appetite, sleep, and sexual desire, and they stimulate the growth of several reproductive tissues.

-When the balance between these two hormones is disrupted, organs don't receive the correct signals to function adequately, and the excessive production of uterine tissue may be encouraged, among other hormonal disorders.
+When the balance between these two hormones is disrupted, organs don't receive the correct signals to function adequately, and the excessive production of uterine tissue may be encouraged along with other hormonal disorders.
 In this sense, we can say that uterine fibroids are caused largely by the hormonal fluctuations during the transitions women go through during their reproductive life.

 Hence the reason why uterine fibroids usually appear or grow faster during times of significant hormonal imbalance - PMS, menstruation, pregnancy, and menopause.
 The fluctuations in estrogen levels during these stages cause fibroid tissue to grow.

-Furthermore, there are also specific hormonal phenomena according to the stage of a women's reproductive life that could influence the appearance of uterine fibroids, and potentially to slow down or hasten their growth.
-In addition, the intensity of the symptoms caused by uterine fibroids may also be exacerbated around PMS, as well as during pregnancy, the post-partum period and the arrival of menopause.
+Furthermore, there are also specific hormonal phenomena according to the stage of a women's reproductive life that could influence the appearance of uterine fibroids and potentially slow down or hasten their growth.
+In addition, the intensity of the symptoms caused by uterine fibroids may also be exacerbated around PMS as well as during pregnancy, the post-partum period, and the arrival of menopause.

 PMS is a consequence of hormonal fluctuations linked to the menstrual cycle.
 It is a collection of symptoms, such as mood swings, pelvic pain, and bloating, which may be exacerbated by the presence of uterine fibroids.